skupperproject/skupper-example-hello-world/README.md

     skupper init --ingress none

-Note that using `--ingress none` in `east` is done simply to make local development with Minikube easier.
+Here we are using `--ingress none` in `east` simply to make local development with Minikube easier.
 (It's tricky to run two minikube tunnels on one host.)
 The `--ingress none` option is not required if your two namespaces are on different hosts or on public clusters.

 See [Getting started with Skupper](https://skupper.io/start/) for more information about setting up namespaces.